jbossdemocentral/jdg-labs/lab-guides/lab4-guide.md

 1. Configure the transport for the cluster by adding `jgroups-cluster-config.xml` to the `GlobalConfigurationBuilder`

 		GlobalConfiguration glob = new GlobalConfigurationBuilder()
 			.clusteredDefault()
 			.transport().addProperty("configurationFile", "jgroups-cluster-config.xml")
 			.globalJmxStatistics().allowDuplicateDomains(true).enable()
 			.build();

-1.Update the createDeployment() method in the TaskServiceTest to look like this:
+1. Update the createDeployment() method in the TaskServiceTest to look like this:

 	@Deployment
 	public static WebArchive createDeployment() {